The best places to live in Milan

 Where they live will play a significant role in the joy of an expat’s experience in Milan.
 The city is divided into nine administrative zones or boroughs that branch out from the historic centre of the city.

-The neighbourhood an expat chooses will depend on a number of factors, including a budget, proximity to one’s workplace, availability of public transport connections, family situation and, of course, personal preferences.
+The neighbourhood an expat chooses will depend on several factors, including one's budget, proximity to one’s workplace, availability of public transport connections, family setup and, of course, personal preferences.

 These are some of the most popular areas for expats in Milan.